top of page

 ARE THERAPY SESSIONS CONFIDENTIAL?

 Yes.
-Your privacy is of utmost importance to me, and you can trust that our sessions as well as any of your personal information is held in the strictest of confidence.
-Additionally, all forms of communication via the SimplePractice Client Portal, teletherapy, email, or phone are highly secure and HIPAA-compliant.
-I am ethically and legally bound to protect your personal information.
-The main exceptions to breaking confidentiality are in cases where there may be suspected child or elder abuse, or when someone is at risk of harming themselves or another person.
+Clients can trust that all sessions and personal information are held in the strictest confidence.
+Furthermore, all forms of communication via the SimplePractice Client Portal, teletherapy, email, or phone adhere to high-security standards.
+Dr. Wildey is ethically and legally obligated to safeguard clients' personal information.
+The primary exceptions to confidentiality involve cases of suspected child or elder abuse, or situations where there is risk of harm to oneself or another person.